 Each month we randomly select one winner from all the eligible entries and this month it was:

 Lynne – who took this fabulous “simple” image of a New Zealand Koru fern.
-She will be getting five her her images reviewed privately by me.
+She will be getting five of her images reviewed privately by me.
 Congratulations!

-Details of this month's challenge – get processing
+Details of this month's challenge – Get Editing

 Download them by clicking on the one you want, then clicking the down arrow at the top of the screen to save it to your computer.
 Please DO NOT upload your finished files to these folders this is for downloading only!

 They are large files – so they may take a while to download.
 If you have trouble let me know.